ARM-software/arm-trusted-firmware/docs/design/cpu-specific-build-macros.rst

 For Cortex-A720_AE, the following errata build flags are defined :

+-  ``ERRATA_A720_AE_3456103``: This applies errata 3456103 workaround to
+   Cortex-A720_AE CPU.
+This needs to be enabled for revisions r0p0 and r0p1.
+It is still open.

 -  ``ERRATA_A720_AE_3699562``: This applies errata 3699562 workaround
    to Cortex-A720_AE CPU.
 This needs to be enabled for revisions r0p0.
    It is still open.